jdereynal/aws-jwt-auth/README.md

 5. Fill out the information for the custom authorizer.
     + **Name**: A name for your custom authorizer.
 Can be anything you'd like but cannot include spaces.
     + **Lambda region**: The region in which you created your lambda function.
 If you are in the NotifyMe AWS domain, the region is `us-west-2` .
     + **Lambda function**: The name of the your lambda function.
-If you followed [the instructions for creating a lambda function](#create-a-lambda-function) or you are in the NotifyMe AWS domain, the function name is `verifyWSO2JWT` .
+If you followed [the instructions for creating a lambda function](#create-a-lambda-function) or you are in the NotifyMe AWS domain, the function name is `verifyJWT` .
     + **Execution Role**: You can optionally specify a role which API Gateway will use to invoke your custom authorizer.
 It's fine to leave this blank.
     + **Identity token source**: The location of the token in the client request.
-BYU WSO2 sticks this in the `X-JWT-Assertion` header, so the identity token source would be: `method.request.header.X-JWT-Assertion`.
+In my environment, this in the `X-JWT-Assertion` header, so in my case the identity token source would be: `method.request.header.X-JWT-Assertion`.
     + **Token validation expression**: An optional regular expression you can specify that API Gateway will use to validate the incoming JWT before it is passed to your custom authorizer.
 Specify one if you want, but leaving it blank is totally fine.
     + **Result TTL in seconds**: How long API Gateway should cache the response from your custom authorizer for a particular JWT.
 Defaults to 300 seconds.
 You can change this value to something that makes more sense for your API or just leave it as is.
 6. Once you are done entering the information, click "Create" in the bottom right-hand corner of the console.
 If any errors occur, adjust your custom authorizer information accordingly and click "Create" again.